Eve’s Punishment in Genesis 3

 Genesis 21:2 (NLT) She became pregnant, and she gave birth to a son for Abraham in his old age.
 This happened at just the time God had said it would.

-Notice in that passage says Sarah “conceived/became pregnant and bore/gave birth to” Isaac.
+Notice that the passage says Sarah “conceived/became pregnant and bore/gave birth to” Isaac.
 This passage uses both the words for conception and birth in the same passage.
 The Hebrew word for conception is heron or herayon (הֵרוֹן).
-A variant word harah (הָרָה) is used in reference to Eve’ conception of Cain in Gen 4:1.
+A variant word, harah (הָרָה) is used when referring to Eve’s conception of Cain in Gen 4:1.
 The Hebrew word for childbirth is yalad (יָלַד).
-Yalad is the root of yeled (יֶלֶד) which means child.
-These are two separate words because conception and childbirth are two separate things.
+Yalad is the root of yeled (יֶלֶד), which means child.
+These are two separate words because conception and childbirth are distinct processes.

-The second word translated as pain in the NLT and sorrow in the KJV is a different word from itstsabon (עִצָּבוֹן).
-This word translated as pain is etseb (עֶצֶב) which is more generic and can mean emotional pain or pain related to hard work or grinding.
-It is usually used in passages from Psalms and Proverbs like Prov 10:22, Ps 127:2, and Prov 15:1.
-It comes from atsab (עָצַב) which means grief.
-This word first appears in Gen 6:6 when God was “grieved” by the sin in the world and regretted that he made mankind.
+The second word, translated as ‘pain’ in the NLT and ‘sorrow’ in the KJV, is a different word from “itstsabon” (עִצָּבוֹן).
+This word, translated as pain, is etseb (עֶצֶב), which is more generic and can refer to emotional sorrow or pain associated with hard work or grinding.
+It is usually used in passages from Psalms and Proverbs, such as Proverbs 10:22, Psalm 127:2, and Proverbs 15:1.
+It originates from the Hebrew word atsab (עָצַב), which means “grief.”
+This word first appears in Genesis 6:6, when God was “grieved” by the sin in the world and regretted having made mankind.
 This grief led to him flooding the world.
 Jacob’s sons felt “grief” and fury at the news that their sister Dinah was raped in Gen 34:7.

-Neither ashtab nor etseb is used in reference to childbearing.
-There are other Hebrew words for pain that are applied to childbirth.
-The word tsarar (צרר) which means to bind or restrict is used in Jeremiah 48:41, and Jeremiah 49:22 to refer to a woman’s labor pangs.
+Neither “ashtab” nor “etseb” is used referring to childbearing.
+Here are some Hebrew words for pain that are used for childbirth.
+The word tsarar (צרר), which means to bind or restrict, is used in Jeremiah 48:41 and Jeremiah 49:22 to refer to a woman’s labor pangs.
 The word chuwl (חול) means to whirl or writhe, and it is used in Isa 26:17-18, Isa 45:10, and Isa 51:2 for birth.
-Jeremiah 22:23, Hosea 13:13, and Jeremiah 49:24 all use chebel (חבל) in reference to pains of childbearing and it means cord or band.
-Side note: There is a wordplay with etseb (עֶצֶב) in the name of Jabez or Yabets (יַעְבֵּץ) from 1 Chronicle 4:9-10.
-In verse 9 it says his mother named him Jabez because his birth had been so painful.
+Jeremiah 22:23, Hosea 13:13, and Jeremiah 49:24 all use chebel (חבל), referring to the pains of childbirth, which means a cord or band.
+Side note: There is a wordplay with etseb (עֶצֶב) in the name of Jabez or Yabets (יַעְבֵּץ) from 1 Chronicles 4:9-10.
+In verse 9, it says his mother named him Jabez because his birth had been so painful.

-The words used in Gen 3:16 is referring to the emotional pain of difficult conception rather than just a tough painful childbirth process.
-Since the word itstsabon (עִצָּבוֹן) is also used in reference to the toils of working the difficult cursed ground in Gen 3:17, the word can expand the meaning of the pain of the woman.
-This pain would include the higher pain of dealing with the loss of a child both from miscarriages as well as from the dangers of life.
+The words used in Gen 3:16 refer to the emotional pain of difficult conception rather than just an arduous, painful childbirth process.
+Since the word “itstsabon” (עִצָּבוֹן) is also used in reference to the toils of working the difficult, cursed ground in Gen 3:17, the word can expand the meaning of the pain of the woman.
+This pain would include the higher pain of dealing with the loss of a child, both from miscarriages as well as from the dangers of life.
 It’s about the struggle of living in a world where the children we produce are vulnerable to death.
 Eve would experience the loss of her son Abel at the hands of her firstborn Cain in Gen 4:8.

 Language reference: